 I was intrigued by the sight of what appeared to be floating islands in the lake after leaving the temple behind.
 Turns out these are indeed what they seem to be: artificial floating islands, known in Chinese as réngōng fúdǎo 人工浮島, typically made with a bamboo frame.
 These were once a common sight on Sun Moon Lake and, from what I read in various media reports, they seem to be making a comeback.
 Apart from their aesthetic qualities they also oxygenate lake waters and provide sheltered micro-environments suitable for spawning fish.

-Sun Moon Lake was originally inhabited by the Thao People 邵族, the smallest of Taiwan’s recognized indigenous groups, who now number less than 700.
+Sun Moon Lake was originally inhabited by the Thao People 邵族, the smallest of Taiwan’s recognized Indigenous peoples, who now number less than 700.
 Ita Thao Village 伊達邵部落 (Barawbaw in the nearly extinct Thao language) is their most populous settlement and a major lakeside tourist attraction4.
 Throngs of tourists descend on this tiny town to ply its bustling commercial streets and stroll along the boardwalk at sunset.
 Many of those tourists are Chinese—which means you’ll also notice plenty of Falun Gong 法輪大法 practitioners demonstrating in the area5.

 On one of my previous trips to Nantou I randomly sampled a cup of locally-grown Taiwanese coffee and was really impressed.
 This time around I was intent on trying another variety, which is precisely what I did after noticing a coffee vendor along the busy streets of Ita Thao.
 This cup was not quite as flavourful as the one I had from a roadside vendor in Jíjí 集集 but it was still quite good.